 One of our main collaborations is with Hauwei.
-With them, we established the Information and Network Academy called HAINA.
-HAINA’s role within Henley and BISA is to promote communication across the academic disciplines of IT and business.
-HAINA also encourages students to engage with real ICT business cases.
-Further information can be found in the HAINA page.
+With them, we established the Information and Network Academy called HICTA.
+HICTA’s role within Henley and BISA is to promote communication across the academic disciplines of IT and business.
+HICTA also encourages students to engage with real ICT business cases.
+Further information can be found in the HICTA page.

 Other Industrial engagements includes: